jhanink/aetv/obs-dp-scores-overview.md

 * A per table apache instance Custom Log and mod_rewrite config
 * A tournament naming convention for OBS browser sources

-# AETV Digital Pool Scores Spreadsheet
+# OBS/DP Tourney Name Spreadsheet

 Use the spreadsheet to name the tournament correctly so that the screens can locate the tourney scores.

 2-step instructions are provided in the spreadsheet.

 https://docs.google.com/spreadsheets/d/1OX2CZmV_Q6k5vdQS2Dz-fTWgxkkBNy0G4ZZwIl9Sou8/edit#gid=0